 - Postcards – If you go anywhere, send a postcard.
 Send a postcard from your hometown, or the local museum or local tourist spot.
 Find an old postcard from your favorite family vacation spot.

-- Magazines – Sign your student up for a subscription to a magazine she might enjoy.
+- Magazines – Sign your student up for a subscription to a magazine they might enjoy.
 Something will arrive in that mailbox every month.

 - Local newspaper – Does your town have a local newspaper?
 Sign your student up for a subscription.
-She can keep up to date on what’s happening at home.
+They can keep up to date on what’s happening at home.

 - Photographs – In this age of digital photography, it’s still fun to look at a physical photo and hold it in your hand.
 Find a few old photographs and put one or two in an envelope now and then.
 Chances are good they’ll end up on a bulletin board in your student’s room.